How to make a solar warranty claim in Perth: panels, inverters, and workmanship

 Inverter warranty

-The inverter carries its own separate product warranty:
+The inverter carries its own product warranty, separate from the panels:

-- Standard inverter warranty: 10 years (most major brands)
+- Extended inverter warranty: 15–20 years (optional purchase at installation, available from most major brands)

 - Microinverter warranty (Enphase): 25 years

-Who provides it: The inverter manufacturer (Fronius, SMA, Sungrow, SolarEdge, Goodwe, Enphase, etc.)
+Who provides it: The inverter manufacturer: Fronius, SMA, Sungrow, SolarEdge, Goodwe, Enphase, and others all have Australian-based warranty support.

 Step-by-step: making a warranty claim